-The combination gas valve (see Figure 20) is powered by the 24V control circuit through the thermostat and safety controls.
+The combination gas valve (see Figure 11 for location) is powered by the 24V control circuit through the thermostat and safety controls.
 The diaphragm-type valve is pre-set at the factory and provides regulated gas flow.

-Fan Motor (Model UDXC)
+Fan Motor

-The fan motor (see Figure 20) is equipped with automatic-reset thermal overload protection.
+The fan motor is equipped with automatic-reset thermal overload protection.
 If the motor does not run, the cause may be due to improper current.
 Ensure that the correct voltage is available at the motor.

 NOTE: If the unit is equipped with an optional, totally-enclosed motor or optional voltage, the motor's horsepower may be greater than the standard motor.
-Refer to the motor's nameplate to verify its horsepower.
+Refer to the motor nameplate to verify its horsepower.